Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accessmanagment/_index.md

 #### API Management subscription

-Some functionality will require specific API management subscription
+Some functionality will require a specific API management subscription.
+This requires external consumers to follow SLA and have an agreement for API usage.

+### Authorization

+The API exposed will require authorization for the usage of different levels.

+Some APIs will require general access to a resource.
+This will be processed by the standard Policy Enforcement Point or a possible custom enforcement point.

+In addition, the APIS will often have its internal logic to filter data based on business rules.
+These are custom implementations

 ### Db Repository
 Access Manamgent owns the delegated rights.